 Image courtesy Tierney Sadler

-TIP: As you continue north after Fort Hunt Park, pop over to River Farm, formerly part of George Washington's original farm properties and current headquarters to the American Horticultural Society.
+TIP: As you continue north after Fort Hunt Park, look for River Farm, formerly part of George Washington's original farm properties and current headquarters to the American Horticultural Society.
 It is hands down one of the very best gardens to stroll amongst the flowers during spring.
+Right now they are on a visit-by-appointment-only policy, so be sure to check their site before arriving.

 Hike Out into the Water’s Midst